STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Abstract

 \section{Abstract}

 Visual foundation models provide strong perceptual features for robotics, but their dense representations lack explicit object-level structure, limiting robustness and controllability in manipulation tasks.
-We propose STORM (\textbf{S}lot-based \textbf{T}ask-aware \textbf{O}bject-centric \textbf{R}epresentation for robotic \textbf{M}anipulation), a lightweight object-centric adaptation module that augments frozen visual foundation models with a small set of semantic-aware slots for robotic manipulation.
-Rather than retraining large backbones, STORM employs a multi-phase training strategy: object-centric slots are first stabilized through visual–semantic pretraining using language embeddings, then jointly adapted with a downstream manipulation policy.
+We propose STORM (\textbf{S}lot-based \textbf{T}ask-aware \textbf{O}bject-centric \textbf{R}epresentation for robotic \textbf{M}anipulation), a lightweight object-centric adaptation module that augments frozen visual foundation models with a small set of task-aware slots for robotic manipulation.
+Rather than fully tuning large backbones on the task, STORM employs an efficient two-stage training strategy: few layers of object-centric representation are first trained on top of the frozen backbone through visual–semantic pretraining using language embeddings, then jointly adapted with a downstream manipulation policy for task alignement.
 This staged learning prevents degenerate slot formation and preserves semantic consistency while aligning perception with task objectives.
-Experiments on object discovery benchmarks and simulated manipulation tasks show that STORM improves generalization to visual distractors, and control performance compared to directly using frozen foundation model features or training object-centric representations end-to-end.
-Our results highlight multi-phase adaptation as an efficient mechanism for transforming generic foundation model features into task-aware object-centric representations for robotic control.
+Experiments on object discovery benchmarks and robotic manipulation tasks show that STORM improves control performance and generalization to visual shifts (distractors, textures, lighting) compared to directly using frozen or fine-tuned foundation model features, or existing object-centric representations.
+STORM serves not only as an efficient mechanism for refining generic foundation model features, but also as a novel way of injecting beneficial structural and semantic bias into policy learning.